scross01/fetch/README.md

 # Fetch

-A command-line tool to fetch web pages and convert them to clean, readable text.
+A command-line tool to fetch web pages and convert them to clean, readable text, or extract favicon URLs.

 ## Features